MaramNaqeeb/Mastering_JavaScript_in_20_Days/day11.md

 {}
 ```
 ## Cases of coercion
-Do not avoid coercion because it is evil.
+Do not avoid coercion for the reason that it is evil.
 ##### Example
 ```javascript
 var msg1="There are";